January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 Purchasing acres of rural land in Texas can seem intimidating if you’re not familiar with the process.
 If you’re a first-time land buyer, here’s everything you need to know to get started.
 If you’re purchasing land in Texas to eventually build a home on, we have resources there too.

-If you’re ready to purchase your land, Texas Farm Credit’s mortgage division can finance anywhere from 5 to 100 acres.
-Contact us for more information.
+If you’re ready to purchase your land, Texas Farm Credit’s mortgage division can finance anywhere from 5 to 100 acres. crunch your numbers with our loan calculator and contact us for more information.